-I'm a professional technical writer, programmer, blogger, internet professional, and game designer born in the US and living in Israel.
+I'm a professional technical writer, programmer, blogger, internet professional, gamification consultant, and game designer born in the US and living in Israel.

 I'm 45 years old, divorced with two children, and have been programming since I was 8 years old (starting on a PDP-11).
 A total geek.

 I'm passionate about the Internet, especially its effect on culture and technology, as well as writing, ethics and manners, my family and children, my Judaism, and board games - not necessarily in that order.
 Actually, I'm passionate about many other things; you can read about most of these things on my blog.

 My articles have appeared on major blogs around the world, been printed in various game, technical, and legal journals, and (apparently) hang on a few walls.
-My first published game was published in two editions, and a new version called Candle Quest has a new theme.
-I also designed and ran several games or events for tens or thousands of participants at game conventions and at various companies for which I have worked.
+My first published game was first published in two editions and two apps, and a new version called Candle Quest has a new theme.
+I also designed and ran several games or events for several thousand participants at game conventions and at various companies for which I have worked.

 My online resumé is here.
 A more traditional resumé is also available upon request.